rileyschuit/resume/README.md

 hugo server -D
 ```

-Place sstatic files in the static directory.
+Place static files in the static directory.
 They will nest in the root of the site when it builds